The AIDA model is gone. As modern marketing evolves, this once-indispensable pillar is pushed to the past tense; it’s rendered as obsolete.

 - Landing page copy (which includes the CTA copy)

-Finally, we will also tips and tricks to write an irresistible landing page copy and cover your bases with an optimized, high-converting lead capture form.
+Finally, we will also tips and tricks to write the irresistible, highest converting landing page copy and cover your bases with an optimized, high-converting lead capture form.

 Why have Lead Capture Landing Pages